 We require all applicants to take the Graduate Record Examination (GRE) general test before applying, which assesses verbal, quantitative, and analytical abilities.
 For all applicants, these scores are interpreted in light of all the information they furnish and especially in light of their past academic records, letters of recommendation, and short examples of academic writing authored solely by the applicant.

 Individual applicants have different specialized interests and consequently require different abilities.
 Thus, rhetoric requires very high verbal and analytic abilities, but since potential PhD students in communication theory must anticipate taking extensive course work in statistics, they must have high quantitative abilities.

 The official GRE score report should be sent to the Graduate School, but to hasten the process, students may also send a copy of their score results to the department.

 TOEFL English Language Proficiency

-All applicants whose native language is not English or who have not previously completed a degree in English must take the Test of English as a Foreign Language (TOEFL), and they must score at least 550 (paper version) or 79 (internet version, with at least 21 on writing and 19 on reading).
-They should also provide a short example of their academic writing in English authored solely by themselves.
+All applicants whose native language is not English must take the Test of English as a Foreign Language (TOEFL).
+This is regardless of previous study at English-speaking institutions.
+The minimum acceptable score is at least 79 (internet version, with at least 21 on writing and 19 on reading).
+Nonnative English speaking applicants should also provide a short example of their academic writing in English authored solely by themselves.